 Training

 Now, my training for this was very bespoke.
-I have written 10624936_10152979334432085_7983734523899044088_ntraining plans for numerous distances this year and give the athlete a recommended session type, distance and weekly distance to build them up for a given event.
+I have written training plans for numerous distances this year and give the athlete a recommended session type, distance and weekly distance to build them up for a given event.
 I however coach, that means a lot of water time but not a lot of time left for personal training time, so adaptions of my training was key.
 So far this year I have over 500 individual open water coaching hours to my name, add to that time at the pool, analysis sessions and club sessions and it left minimal time for my own training.
 I still followed a training plan, but it did look very different to ones I had written for others and had to factor in my job, family and available time.

 I started building my base fitness in the pool over the winter, honing technique and building speed using a mix of